ameba23/mmt_resources/Home.md

 * [Crypto Instructions Shared Open Source Documentation](https://docs.google.com/document/d/1KNGu-RQ5Iw3FovJKPWHSyc2p-_HXU9V9WMrrrJvSfi4/edit) Please add notes to this document as you go along so we can all benefit from your insights and learnings!

+## Models and examples

+* [Bail bloc](https://bailbloc.thenewinquiry.com/about.html) - using Monero mining to pay bail for low-income people in New York.

 ## Programming resources

 * Many different languages: [code academy](https://www.codecademy.com/)